SoGVRShaderFunction¶

 Fragment Program

-¶ Select the fragment or the vertex program.
+¶ Defines the use of the fragment or vertex program.

 Vertex Step¶